NHSDigital/nia-patient-switching-standard-adaptor/OPERATING.md

 and each environment variable described within [Inbound message queue variables](#inbound-message-queue-variables).

 ### Retrying and dead-letter queue
-The adaptor will put messages it doesn't recognise into dead letter queue.
-Messages that can't be delievered due to different exceptions and which exceeded the threshold of retries will also be sent to the dead letter queue.
+The adaptor will put messages it doesn't recognise into the dead letter queue.
-The number of retries is configured in a configuration file.
-If the value of retries is not specified then, by default, it will be set to 3.
+Additionally, any messages which is recognised but can't be processed due to an error are sent to the dead letter queue once the number of attempted redeliveries exceeds the threshold.
+The number of redeliveries is configurable with the [`MHS_AMQP_MAX_REDELIVERIES` environment variable](#ps-queue-variables).

 [GP2GP Adaptor]: https://github.com/nhsconnect/integration-adaptor-gp2gp